respawn-app/KMPUtils/docs/inputforms.md

 pass the resulting value up and handle it both in the business logic and in the UI layer.
 Forms play very well with our architecture, [FlowMVI](https://opensource.respawn.pro/FlowMVI) and MVI in general.

+See [javadocs](https://opensource.respawn.pro/kmmutils/javadocs) for more information, the javadoc contains extensive documentation and will be of help to you when using the library.

 ## Usage

 The framework comes with a few basic classes you'll need: